Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Maturation Stage (2-4 months)

-After your jalapeño plants have been moved into their final pot or container, they will continue to grow to a mature size.
+After your jalapeño plants have been moved into their final pot or container, they will continue to grow until reaching a mature size.
 This stage usually involves transitioning (hardening off) the plants to the outdoor environment into full-sun.

 Jalapeno Plant Stages - Mature Plant